edissyum/opencaptureformem/README.md

   - folderToCrawl : Which folder needed to be crawl by connector to process email
   - generate_chrono : If true, Maarch will generate a chrono number
   - forceUtf8 : If true, force mail encoding into UTF8 to avoid problems
+  - isForm : If True, check if e-mail contains a forms using <code>forms_identifier.json</code> file
   - priorityToMailSubject : If true, use the subject from mail and do not search subject into the mail
   - priorityToMailDate : If true, use the date from mail and do not search subject into the mail
   - priorityToMailFrom : If true, use the FROM field from mail and do not search subject into the mail